-Note: Any alterations or additions or results of those alterations or additions to the finished product as shipped by Georgie Boy are the responsibility of the party making the alterations or additions, and not Georgie Boy Mfg., Inc.
+Any alterations or additions or results of those alterations or additions to the finished product as shipped by Georgie Boy are the responsibility of the party making the alterations or additions, and not Georgie Boy Mfg., Inc.

-Certifications of construction standards by the primary vehicle manufacturer are the responsibility of that manufacturer and are not assumed by Georgie Boy, Manufacturing, Inc.
+Certifications of construction standards by the primary vehicle manufacturer are the responsibility of that manufacturer and are not assumed by us.